Stacking coins

 Halifax also offers additional cashback when you use your debit card with selected retailers.

-You’ll also get additional cashback by using your debit card with certain retailers.
+You’ll also get additional cashback by using your debit card with certain retailers as part of Santander Boost.

 So before you sign up, make sure the cashback you get is higher than the cost of maintaining the accounts – Santander has a tool to help you estimate this.

-Very similar to the Santander model is Natwest’s Reward Current Account.
+Very similar to the Santander model is Natwest’s Reward account.

 It’s a fee-paying account that costs £2 a month to maintain and you have to pay in £1,250 every month – although there’s no minimum balance required.